All for Villages is a Californian non-profit organisation that started in 2006, after the 2004 Tsunami tragedy in Southern Thailand.

 Masters Degree in International Business

-Meanwhile we fell in love with the people, the elephants, Buddhism and the culture.
-By 2004 we were coming twice a year, trying to move the elephant project forward.
+Meanwhile they fell in love with the people, the elephants, Buddhism and the culture.
+By 2004 they were coming twice a year, trying to move the elephant project forward.
 Then the Tsunami hit.

-Gary and I returned after Tsunami and volunteered for 2 months at the Tsunami Volunteer Centre in Khao Lak, the most devastated region of Thailand.
-This extraordinary experience had a profound affect on both of us.
+Gary and Amanda returned after Tsunami and volunteered for 2 months at the Tsunami Volunteer Centre in Khao Lak, the most devastated region of Thailand.
+This extraordinary experience had a profound affect on both of them.

-After returning home to California, we decided to form a non-profit organisation to continue providing support for the local community.
+After returning home to California, they decided to form a non-profit organisation to continue providing support for the local community.
 Thus All for Villages was born, and the philosophy is simple:

-Evaluate and provide support to those in need within our community, taking NO ADMINISTRATION COSTS
+Evaluate and provide support to those in need, taking NO ADMINISTRATION COSTS.

-All the Board Members as well as our Team on the ground in Thailand are volunteers.
+All the Board Members as well as the Team on the ground in Thailand are volunteers.

-We have a home near the village of Baan Nam Khem, where we spend up to 6 months a year, from July to September and again, from January until March.
+We have a home near the village of Baan Nam Khem, where we spend up to 6 months a year.

-Amanda worked in a shelter for teenagers, volunteered with black prisoners & at a shelter for battered women.
-Later she became a staff member at the women’s shelter.
+I worked in a shelter for teenagers, volunteered with black prisoners & at a shelter for battered women.
+Later I became a staff member at the women’s shelter.

 Then the AIDS epidemic hit and at the end of the 80’s Amanda trained to be a volunteer to support people with HIV / AIDS.
-Later she gained her Master’s Degree and MFT License.
+Later I gained my Master’s Degree and MFT (Marriage & Family Therapist) License.

 I was born loving animals and couldn’t bear any longer seeing these starving and injured dogs, many with mange and terrible skin diseases; on the streets, in packs on the beaches and at the Temples.
 One day I went to our local Fresh Market and saw the ugliest dog I’d ever seen, cringing around the outside.
 No hair, one swollen infected eye, balls hanging down to the ground, well nearly!
 An outcast.
-I went over and talked to him, and stroked the skin of his head.
-Well, he became ecstatic with Joy!
-Twirling, jumping, smiling … little thing.
-Every time I would come to the Market, he’d come running.
-He’d hear my voice.
-‘My Boy’, I’d say.
-Everyone thought I was mad of course, but hopefully it sowed a seed in their minds that dogs are sensitive, feeling beings with emotions of fear, joy, and pain, just like us.
-He propelled me to do something!
+That propelled me to do something!

-Eventually I found a vet who also saw the overpopulation of street dogs as a problem, and recognized the need for a sterilization program in the area.
+Eventually I found a vet, Dr. Jeerawet (Sam) who also saw the overpopulation of street dogs as a problem, and recognized the need for a sterilization program in the area so we teamed up.

 While in the south we also found a need at the local hospital, and with Dr. Chalerm Chai we have a program for the poor.
 Later we heard of need for HIV prevention help for some pregnant women … then the Burmese school, and you can read about them here on the website.